codio/site/source/docs/content/authoring/assessments/assessments-math.html.md

 You should also set the **Preview type** drop down to either **Plaintext + Latex** or **Markdown + Latex**.
 Both of these ensure that the student sees a preview pane beneath their answer entry fully rendered in markdown and/or Latex.
 Please [click here](/docs/content/authoring/assessments/assessments-free/) to review the free text assessment.

-IAN - Image of a math type free text assesment previewed : call to discuss

 ## Multiple choice
 You can use the multiple choice assessment type to create answers containing properly rendered Latex expressions.

-IAN - Image of a  math type MCQ previewed : call to discuss